marbetschar/Manjaro-Linux-on-MacBook-12/README.md

 ### Build iso

-At the time of this writing (31st of March, 2019) you need to use `linux414` as kernel.
-If you use newer ones, `buildiso` will fail!

 ```
 export ISO_PROFILE=community/deepin
 cd ~/iso-profiles
 cd $(dirname $ISO_PROFILE)
-# `buildiso` needs to be run as root - sudo does not work!
+# `buildiso` does not need to be run as root!
-su
-buildiso -p $(basename $ISO_PROFILE) -k linux414 -a x86_64 -b stable
+buildiso -f -p $(basename $ISO_PROFILE) -k linux419 -b stable -a x86_64
 ```

+>
+> If you encounter an error saying...
+>
+> *`Failed to convert to ACE; could not convert string to UTF-8`*
+>
+> ... then make sure you ...
+>
+> *double check your encoding and make sure your `user-repos.conf` is UTF-8 and
+> does not contain any strange hidden characters!
+If in doubt,
+> use a coding editor and create a new one from scratch!*
+>

 ### Create a bootable media with the iso

 Now you are finished creating the iso.
-Now create a bootable media from this iso file and you should be all set.
+Create a bootable media from it and you should be all set.

 ## Further reading
 - [Build Manjaro ISOs with buildiso](https://wiki.manjaro.org/Build_Manjaro_ISOs_with_buildiso)